 3. How it’s proven that Oreskes ‘discovery’ took place prior to October 2005, via one particular presentation’s text:

-- At an October 7th-8th, 2005 Stanford University workshop titled “Agnotology: The Cultural Production of Ignorance,” Oreskes presented a talk titled “Deny, Deny, Deny: How to Sow Confusion over Climate Change.”
+- At an October 7th-8th, 2005 Stanford University workshop organized by Robert Proctor titled “Agnotology: The Cultural Production of Ignorance,” Oreskes presented a talk titled “Deny, Deny, Deny: How to Sow Confusion over Climate Change.”

 - At Erik Conway’s own website page for his Articles and Reviews, he lists this same presentation with his name attached, albeit with its chapter inclusion within Robert Proctor’s 2008 book.

 - Within the footnotes of an interview published in 2008 of Scripps Institution of Oceanography climate scientist Richard C. J. Somerville, the above Oreskes-Conway presentation is noted as having the alternative title of “How Climate Science Became a Victim of the Cold War.”